Tonbandgerät

 Code Generation

 The set of possible tracing events and their fields is defined in a simple python code generation script here.
-Based on this, the c event encoder, an event event decoder test file, the rust event decoder, and the event index documentation is generated.
+Based on this, the c event encoder, an event encoder test file, the rust event decoder, and the event index documentation is generated.

 Example Output